lexaux/alexche.cyou/content/blog/low_tech_high_life/index.md

 ---

-![Image of the stone](banner_image_two_locks.jpg) Check this picture out.
-Can you say why I put these two parts together?
-There are two stories...
+![Image of the stone](banner_image_two_locks.jpg)
+Can you tell why I put these two parts together?
+Well, there are two stories...

 ## Stockholm, Sweden